AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 ### `errorsEnabled`
  **Type:** Boolean\
  **Required:** No\
- **Default Value:** `false`
+ **Default Value:** `true`

 Indicates whether errors should be suppressed.
 As described in [Executing Commands](executing-commands.md), _uncaught_ errors will be logged to the developer console, regardless of whether logging is enabled in Alloy.
-By setting `errorsEnabled` to `true`, promises returned from Alloy will never be rejected, though errors will still be logged to the console if logging is enabled in Alloy.
+By setting `errorsEnabled` to `false`, promises returned from Alloy will never be rejected, though errors will still be logged to the console if logging is enabled in Alloy.

 ## Privacy Options